 block | Block all network access (default: false) |

-network_profile | Network profile name for host filtering (e.g., minimal, claude-code, enterprise) |
+network_profile | Network profile name for host filtering (e.g., minimal, claude-code, enterprise).
+Set to null in a child profile to clear an inherited value. |

-proxy_allow | Additional hosts to allow through the proxy |
+allow_domain | Additional domains to allow through the proxy |

-proxy_credentials | Credential services to enable via reverse proxy (e.g., openai, anthropic) |
+credentials | Credential services to enable via reverse proxy (e.g., openai, anthropic) |

 custom_credentials | Custom credential service definitions for APIs not in the built-in list |